Spoidarman/advance-pong-game-multiplayer/README.md

-Based on the research and the enhanced Pong game we created, here's a comprehensive README.md file for GitHub:

 # 🏓 Advanced Pong - Three.js Edition

 An enhanced version of the classic Pong game built with Three.js featuring advanced scoring mechanics, two-player local multiplayer, and modern visual effects.